-- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level? - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
+- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level?
+No - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
 If you have twinned World Heritage properties, please list them along with their twins. - 12.
-Education, Information and Awareness Building - 12.1 Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?
+Education, Information and Awareness Building

+12.1 - Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?

-There are no strategies to raise awareness about the conservation, protection and presentation of World Heritage.
+There are strategies to raise awareness about the conservation, protection and presentation of World Heritage that are being effectively implemented.